AkosiKent69/KENT-JOHN-MACALAM/README.md

-the style and index is for the fun_page activity sir
+the style and index is for the fan_page activity sir